Giuseppe Milo is an Italian travel and street photographer based in Dublin, Ireland.

 I’m Giuseppe Milo, an Italian travel and street photographer based in Dublin, Ireland.

 I’ve always had a strong passion for photography.
 Since 2013, I have been taking photos for hotels, magazines and travel destinations.
-My pictures have been featured in many websites and magazines namely Lonely Planet, Timeout, Matador, Huffington Post, National Geographic, Discovery and many more.
+My travel photos have been featured in many websites and magazines namely Lonely Planet, Timeout, Matador, Huffington Post, National Geographic, Discovery and many more.